pondrejk/dizzer/chap-carto_insight.md

 It is obvious that even a simple map has a potential to introduce countless possible combinations of questions at various levels.
 Although the importance of allowing for elementary-level questions, in thematic cartography we are often interested mainly in the global level of reading.
 Often times, just to *see* the overall level is a relevation, the kind of overreaching macroscope perspective unique to maps.
 But what else we can do with the overall patterns?

-As we'll see in the next chapter, showing the basic quantities with cartographic means becomes more challenging with multiparametric visuialisation, especially if we want to support both elementary and global levels of reading for individual topics.
+As we'll see in the next chapter, showing the basic quantities with cartographic means becomes more challenging with multiparametric visualisation, especially if we want to support both elementary and global levels of reading for individual topics.

 Are there any examples of cartographic visualisation succesfully supporting the analytical reasoning?
 Maybe the most frequent answer of this question would be the celebrated map of the cholera outbreak in London 1855 by John Snow, that helped to identify the source of the epidemy in a polluted water pump.
 This feat is lauded for launching spatial eipdemiology and for bringing the thematic cartography to the fore (@clarke2015map).
 But what exactly made the Snow's method worth following? @tufte1998visual notes four key points: